Since my oldest daughter was born I have tried desperately to minimize all the “things” in our house.

 - if it doesn’t get played with or is broken, it goes

-- if I deem it junk, it goes before it ever gets out of the packaging
+- if it is going to break within 5 mins, it goes before it ever gets out of the packaging

 - if it is a duplicate of something we already have, it goes